-There are 60 areas to explore in the USS Midway Museum, including the sleeping quarters, engine room, radio room, galley and war room, and the museum houses a wide array of aircraft – some that you climb into for a great hands-on experience.
-There are also several museum docents that you’ll meet throughout the ship, who help bring the carrier to life with their own experiences and anecdotes.
+There are 60 areas to explore in the USS Midway Museum San Diego, including the sleeping quarters, engine room, radio room, galley and war room.
+There are also several museum docents you will have the chance to meet throughout the USS Midway Museum, who help bring the carrier to life with their own experiences and anecdotes.

-One of the highlights for Little T was the opportunity to climb in to several aircraft cockpits.
-He started off with this F-8 Crusader supersonic fighter jet, that entered service in the late 1950s and flew from the Midway during her first combat deployment to Vietnam in 1965.
+One of the highlights visiting the USS Midway Museum with kids is the opportunity to get hands on and climb into several aircraft cockpits.
+Little T started off with the F-8 Crusader supersonic fighter jet, that entered service in the late 1950s and flew from the Midway during her first combat deployment to Vietnam in 1965.

 There was work in progress on restoring this aircraft’s rotor blade – very interesting to watch while we explored the Hangar Deck!